 For them, Rovaniemi, Lapland, located just north of the Arctic Circle, is Christmas HQ.

 Here, children make gingerbread cookies with Mrs. Claus, enroll in Elf School or take a calligraphy class and compose their Christmas wish lists with a traditional quill.
 There are even seasonal positions available as elf workers in Santa’s post office.

 Those in search of a truly frosty experience can stay in the Arctic Snow Hotel, made entirely of snow and ice, but equipped with saunas and hot tubs in which to thaw.
 (Lehtoahontie 27, FI-97220 Sinettä, Finland; +358 40 845 3774)

 The Nuremberg Christmas market (Nurnberger Christkindlesmarkt) is a German institution, pulling in more than 2 million visitors each year.
 Highlights include a giant carved wooden Ferris wheel, old-fashioned carousel and a steam train.

 Nuremberg’s Christmas Market Council is serious about making sure only traditional handmade toys and holiday goods are sold.
 No mass-produced plastic garlands here.

 The market’s 200 select vendors also put up fantastic displays as they compete for the Most Beautiful Stall Design award.
 The top three walk away with a gold, silver or bronze “Plum People” awards.

 Adults can enjoy Nuremberg spicy gingerbread and mugs of mulled wine.
 For kids, there’s the Toy Museum.
 (Karlstrasse 13-15, 90403 Nuremberg, Germany; + 49 911 2313164)

 Santa Claus dons his beach wear for the Christmas celebrations in Hawaii.
 What the Aloha State lacks in snow it more than makes up for in festive vibes of peace and goodwill.

-The celebrations center around Honolulu City Lights, a month-long Christmas display with an opening parade, live music and a 15-meter Christmas tree.
+The celebrations center around Honolulu City Lights, a monthlong Christmas display with an opening parade, live music and a 15-meter Christmas tree.

-Quebec City, Canada
+8. Quebec City, Canada

 A haven for environmentally friendly, outdoor enthusiasts, Quebec bustles with winter activity, offering holiday programs for all tastes.

 Old Quebec is turned into a picturesque Christmas village.
 Sausage and roast chestnut lovers can browse the wares at the German Christmas market.
 The more religiously inclined can wander an exposition of nativity scenes from around the world.

 Among these, 13 “Yuletide Lads” (scruffy Santas) are said to bring gifts to nice children for the 13 nights leading to Christmas.

 Rows of small, beautiful huts make up the Yule Town Christmas market on Ingolfstorg square in downtown Reykjavík.
 Here, visitors can pick up colorful Christmas gifts, decorations and treats.